MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

+    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
+You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. In the PowerShell pane, enter the following commands to clone the GitHub repo for this exercise:

     ```